My responsibilities

 2.5 Usability tests

+Usability testing with prototypes at an early stage allowed us to tackle usablity issues and tweak designs before adding greater detail to the product and spending too much time and resources on it.
 We handed interactive prototypes to early adopters to test structure and features, aiming to create an end-design with the least usability issues possible, and the hightes rate of user satisfaction.
 This would ultimately prevent churn rates after installations, increase the app’s reputation and thus user base.
 Usability testing increase the chances of apps to stand out of the competition and become useful and enjoyable for their users.

 3.1 Design System